wusui/ll_new_defense_rating/README.md

 So I checked all the players in the Pacific rundle for LL 78.
 It appears that the individual with the highest defensive rating has a rating of 8.
-Looking at that individual's scores, he scored two wins on what would have been losses 6(3)-4(4) and 5(3)-4(4), won three matches that would have been ties 4(3)-3(3), 9(5)-8(5), and converted one potential loss into a tie 4(2)-4(3).
+Looking at that individual's scores, he scored two wins on what would have been losses 6(3)-4(4) and 5(3)-4(4), won three matches that would have been ties 4(3)-3(3), 9(5)-8(5), and 7(4)-4(4), and converted one potential loss into a tie 4(2)-4(3).
 Using this metric, this person also gave up 0 defensive rating points the entire season.
 Those 8 standings points are the difference between 1st place and 7th place in the Pacific-B rundle.

 This person also lead the rundle in DE (.821), lowest UfPA (17) and lowest PCAA (1.14).
 So this new statistic is pretty much in line with the other defensive statistics.